 - Seaborne shall not be obligated to refund any portion(s) of a ticket which does not reflect a confirmed reservation on a Seaborne flight involved in a schedule irregularity unless such ticket was issued by Seaborne.

 - Whether the refund is voluntary or involuntary, Seaborne reserves the right to refuse to make any refund in a currency other than the currency of purchase or in a country other than the country of purchase.

 - The following optional products and services will be eligible for a refund if you are unable to use the product or receive the service due to denied boarding (either voluntary or involuntary) caused by an oversold flight.
 If the product and/or service was provided on an alternate flight, no refund will be provided.
 Optional products and services potentially impacted by flight oversales include but are limited to:

 i.
 Confirmed flight change ii.
 Checked bag charge iii.
-Baggage fees and charges (including excess luggage, pets, sports equipment)
+Baggage charges (including excess baggage, pets, sports equipment)